aka: Good Catholic

 - A few people from Rooster Teeth cite themselves as this, though most notably Burnie Burns and Michael Jones.
 The former's dad was a priest at one point before retiring, and while Burnie doesn't seem much of a believer now he admits he would struggle to get rid of a Bible.
 The latter was raised Catholic by his parents and has said that he doesn't really follow it in adult life.

 - The entire Canadian province of Quebec is an example of this trope.
 From the conquest of Nouvelle France by the British until the 1960s, the dominant political and social power was the Catholic Church.
-Then, in the 1960 there was the Quiet Revolution, hospital and schools became government-run instead of Church-run (though nuns and priests still tour the hospitals on Sunday to offer the Host.
-Also, schools taught Catholicism until the last decade, though you could opt out very easily), and the Church was demonized into a totalitarian, reactionnary relic of a bygone age.
+Then, in the 1960s there was the Quiet Revolution, hospital and schools became government-run instead of Church-run (though nuns and priests still tour the hospitals on Sunday to offer the Host.
+Also, schools taught Catholicism until the last decade, though you could opt out very easily), and the Church was demonized into a totalitarian, reactionary relic of a bygone age.
 Still, the majority Quebecers, even those born after the 1960s, are baptized and know the basics of the religion.
 And suggesting the huge honking cross should be removed from the National Assembly (or the top of Mount Royal), that the mayor should not have the right to say a prayer to open a council session, or that the Premier should publicly wish people Happy Holidays instead of Merry Christmas (or rather Joyeux Noël) will cause a huge media shitstorm and talks on how those things are not religious but cultural.
+Oh, and whenever a Quebecois(e) swears, they sound like they're listing off items from a church.

 - Roger Ebert considered himself to be a Catholic and was even friends with a priest (and former Sun Times writer) named Fr.
 O'Leary, even though he didn't believe in God.